 Mock surveys make a difference in staff education

-Briefings on The Joint Commission, February 1, 2009
+Briefings on Accreditation and Quality, February 1, 2009

 Constructing a tracer process from scratch for a 645-bed hospital is no simple matter, but that was precisely the task before Medical City Dallas Hospital’s survey readiness committee, says Carol Carach, RN, BSN, MPH, regulatory and accreditation survey supervisor at the facility.